LYNCH·LLP

 What the data says.

-Ababacar Seck maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 534 decided applications, the allowance rate stands at 67%, with 359 applications allowed and 175 abandoned.
-The allowance rate ranges from 64% to 75% across these art units.
-This pooled figure reflects outcomes across multiple examination areas within the technology center and does not predict results in any individual application.
+Examiner Ababacar Seck maintains a public record across 3 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate is 67%.
+The allowance rate—the share of decided applications (allowed and abandoned) that were allowed—ranges from 64% to 75% across these art units.
+This pooled figure reflects the examiner's aggregate record and does not characterize performance in any single art unit.

 // HOW TO READ THESE NUMBERS